NeaByteLab/NeaByteLab/README.md

 # About This Space 💻

-Architecture, principles, time tracking, and the occasional "why did I think `any` was a good idea?" moment. 🤦‍♂️
+Architecture, principles, dev journey, and the occasional "why did I think `any` was a good idea?" moment. 🤦‍

 ## ⚔️ My [Architecture](./ARCHITECTURE/README.md) Notes